 There are three common areas travelers stay in when visiting the sacred site of Machu Picchu: Cusco, the Sacred Valley, or Aguas Calientes.
 Hands-down, the best place to stay is Aguas Calientes.
 Just a short bus ride down the mountainside from Machu Picchu, staying in this small town means you’ll spend less time en route to Machu Picchu the day of your visit, and, therefore, have more time at what is undoubtedly one of the most majestic and inspiring sites in the world.
 So what are the best hotels in Aguas Calientes?
 We compare the top five places to stay during your visit to Machu Picchu.

-Do you have more questions about the best Machu Picchu hotels or are you interested in crafting a custom, private adventure to Machu Picchu and greater Peru, reach out to our Trip Specialists at 612-315-2894 or click the “Start Planning Today” button below to create your custom trip!
+Do you have more questions about the best Machu Picchu hotels or are you interested in crafting a custom, private adventure to Machu Picchu and greater Peru, reach out to our Trip Specialists at 612-315-2894 or click the “Start Planning Today” button above to create your custom trip!

 Best Machu Picchu Hotels